alban-gerome/kermit/README.md

 Some of you might want to use Kermit with an entreprise web analytics solution.
 Each time a tracking request is triggered a server call is generated and this incurs a cost.
 To be more precise this cost is deducted from a monthly server calls allowance.
 The business owners fearing that a key interaction would not be tracked tend to require all page element interactions to be tracked.
 Kermit would certainly make this easier than ever before but be prepared to discuss your server calls allowance with your web analytics provider sooner rather than later.

 I recommend keeping track the number of page element interactions tracked on each page.
 You could use a page view attribute such as a _s.prop_ if you use Adobe Analytics.
+Examples:

+    s.prop67 = document.querySelector("[data-analytics-interaction-description]").length;

+or if you prefer using Adobe processing rules:

+    s.contextData.kermitUse = document.querySelector("[data-analytics-interaction-description]").length;

 Then consider a 2-dimension quadrant to identify pages with:

-* high number of page element interactions
+* high number of page element interactions using Kermit
 * high number of page views

 This specific quadrant will generate most server calls.
 Create a second custom metric with the following formula:

-number of interactions / number of page views
+number of page elements using Kermit / number of page views

-You can then create a page report with this custom metric and find which pages will require action: determining which page elements are tracked and yet provide little business value.
+You can then create a page report, i.e each row will represent a page, with this custom metric.
+By ranking that report by the custom metric in descending order the pages at the top of the report will be pages with traffic and a large number of page element interactions tracked.
+Your next course of action is to review these page element interactions and remove the Kermit HTML attribute from page elements without business value.

 Of course a better plan would be to require a review of which page element interactions represent a key interaction and using Kermit only on these elements.
-In a nutshell Kermit might not need a web analytics implementation expert but a web analyst is still required to control the volume of server calls.
+In a nutshell Kermit might not need a web analytics implementation expert but a web analyst is still required to keep your volume of server calls down.

 How to use the demo files:
 --------------------------